Pete Jaquess

-Pete Jaquess (born December 25, 1940) is an American former professional football player who was a defensive back in the American Football League (AFL) and National Football League (NFL).
+Lindell Glenn "Pete" Jaquess (born December 25, 1940) is an American former professional football player who was a defensive back in the American Football League (AFL) and National Football League (NFL).
 He played college football at Eastern New Mexico University.
 Jaquess played in the AFL for the Houston Oilers, Miami Dolphins, and Denver Broncos, as well as for the NFL's Broncos.
 He was an AFL All-Star with the Oilers in his rookie year, 1964.